Philoctetes (Sophocles play): Themes and ideas

 The concept of having a moral high ground is a key aspect in this play.
 The play makes the spectator question what morality means to each person.
 Furthermore, the play makes one question the struggle between what is right for the individual versus what is right for the group.
 It is possible that this struggle is irreconcilable.
 More specifically, one can see this struggle by looking at what has happened to Philoctetes versus what the Greeks need.

 Another theme is that of trauma.
 Philoctetes suffers wounds that do not heal.
 Furthermore, Philoctetes' suffering is now what defines him, yet Neoptolemus pretends not to know Philoctetes at first.
 In other words, Philoctetes' suffering should at least make him known, but it is as if his story is dead.

 Contemporary adaptations

 The Theatre of War Project

 The story of Philoctetes, dealing with the wounded man and the interwoven relationships with others, has been frequently noted.
-In 2005 Bryan Doerries, writer and director, began a series of readings of the play in the New York City area, noting the reactions of the audience to the reading, especially related to the reactions of audience members to the interaction of the suffering soldier and the conflicted caregiver.
+In 2005 Bryan Doerries, writer and director, began a series of readings of his adaptation of the play in the New York City area, noting the reactions of the audience to the reading, especially related to the reactions of audience members to the interaction of the suffering soldier and the conflicted caregiver.
 The project revolves around presenting such readings, especially to audiences of medical professionals and students.

 A number of readings were followed by a panel discussion about doctor-patient relationships, involving presenters in psychiatry, physicians, and military medical personnel.